a-mcego/argh-tf/index.md

 `[1 2 2 3 3 3 4 4 4 4 5 5 5 5 5 6 6 6 6 6 6]`

-and the run ended with
+and the algorithm ends up with

 `[1.383 2.351 2.351 3.193 3.193 3.193 4.267 4.267 4.267 4.267 5.231 5.231 5.231 5.231 5.231 6.322 6.322 6.322 6.322 6.322 6.322]`

-,which is very close to the real result.
+which is very close to the real result.
 We could remove some of the small numbers from the similarity matrix, just like we remove the negative numbers.
-That actually gives exact results, but also seems like it wouldn't have a non-zero derivative.

-## Comparing counting to transformer attention
+That actually gives exact results.
+I am not sure whether we want exact results.

+## Practical implementation

+I have put the counting network as the first thing in the transformer layer.
+Ordinarily the structure of a layer is `attend to source -> attend to self -> feed-forward`, mine is thus now `counting network -> attend to source -> attend to self -> feed-forward`.

+The implementation of the counter network itself produces a scalar for every vector in the input.
+The scalar is put through a dense layer, and then is combined with the original input using another dense layer.

+# Toy problem #2: Reversing a sequence

+Many ARC tasks involve rotating the grid in some fashion.
+A toy version is to have a 1-dimensional sequence of vectors, and then reversing it in the output.

+...
+To be continued

+# Toy problem #3: Recognizing "shapes"

+A problem where one has to recognize shapes like "1,0,1,0,1" and "1,1,1" inside a vector that is mostly zeros.

+...
+To be continued

+# Toy problem #4: Counting shapes

+Counting runs of 1s inside a vector.

+...
+To be continued

+# Toy(?) problem #5: Doing these things in 2 dimensions

+We're going beyond one-dimensional toy problems now and stepping into the real world of two dimensions.
+We'll do rotoflips and shape recognition and counting (with multiple colors).

-To be continued...
+...
+To be continued